 As I sit around this Friday waiting for some news to come out of Europe to move my volatility positions I can’t help but think how many people even know where Cyprus is?
 A country with less than 1 million people in the middle of Mediterranean Sea can move the US Treasury market.
 That is the state of our global economy.
 It is the latest in the saga of European Debt soap opera now entering its 4th season.
 So when the broader market picture gets murky I like looking at other names that have something going on in them.
 Here is an Option Vision snapshot of EGO.

 Something that has been missing for a few years is finally starting to come back into the market.
 That something is buyers.
 Option volumes had a rough year in 2012 as most retail investors sat out and watched the politicians and governments pitch fits at each other.
 The last bull cycle in the 1990s was built on stability coming off of the Savings and Loan Crisis.
 Remember that?
 The problems from 2008 and starting to recede from the front of the financial pages but the public is only starting to think beyond it.
-It would be hard to say stability is back but it does feel better.
-I want to look at Friday’s rally in AAPL.

 While the VIX may not have exploded with the markets meltdown, we did see something interesting at the end of day in the vol of December options.
 Take a look at the pop we saw in December options around 3:40 with the VIX pop as well.

 Over the years, I have made the argument repeatedly that I think SPX puts do a better job of hedging than VIX calls, especially in low VIX environments.
 However, like all trades and hedges, that is not a rule but a generality.
 There is something strange going on in VIX that is making going long call spreads in VIX very favorable.
 Take a look at VIX term structure: